-Tearing down taboos: the way forward is acceptance, not prejudiceJune 3, 2019
+Tearing down taboos: the way forward for Muslims with mental health issues is acceptance, not prejudiceJune 3, 2019

 The plethora of news stories bringing child abuse to light day in day out show that it is not limited to one ethnicity, one community, one gender; sadly, it is widespread across all sections of society.
 Yet child abuse within the Muslim community continues to be a taboo subject and victims of that abuse continue to suffer in silence.
 As a lawyer, who specialises in child abuse law, I find that unacceptable and as a Muslim I find it extremely disheartening.